William C. Kluttz

 From November 2004 to August 2005, CDR Kluttz was a flight instructor with VT-22 in Kingsville, Texas, flying the T-45C Goshawk.
 He then served as the Flag Aide for the Chief of Naval Air Training (CNATRA) from September 2005 to January 2007.

 Following his shore tour, CDR Kluttz served from February 2007 to 2009 as a Catapult and Arresting Gear Officer or “Shooter” aboard the USS ABRAHAM LINCOLN (CVN-72), and was also the V-2 and V-4 Division Officer.
 In March 2009 he reported to VRC-30 “Providers” for his Department Head tour where he again deployed with the USS ABRAHAM LINCOLN (CVN-72), as the Officer-in-Charge of Detachment TWO.
 He also served as the squadron’s Operations Officer and Maintenance Officer.

 In January 2012, CDR Kluttz reported to the Naval War College in Newport, Rhode Island, graduating with a Master of Arts Degree in National Security and Strategic Studies.
 He was then assigned as a Joint Working Group Lead (JWG) to the Joint Staff, J35 South Directorate (Regional, Force Management and Future Operations).

-CDR Litkowski has accumulated over 2,500 hours and more than 250 arrested landings in the C-2A Greyhound.
+CDR Kluttz has accumulated over 2000 flight hours and over 200 carrier landings.
 His personal awards include the Defense Meritorious Service Medal, the Navy and Marine Corps Commendation Medal, the Navy and Marine Corps Achievement Medal, and various command and service awards.
-He is married to the former Nicole Felini of Virginia Beach, and they have four children.